 There are those people, disgustingly happy people, who despite the evidence see this world as a good and happy place.
 They chose to see things in a rosy glow despite all the evidence to the contrary.

 Psychology tells us, at least one of classes I took did, that realistic people are depressed and happy people live in an unrealistic world.
 So are happy people really delusional?
 And if so should we medicate them to make them more realistically depressed?
 Possibly continuing to believe in a good and beneficial world in some ways makes the world a tad better.

 Some people staunchly believe that all people are essentially bad.

 This point of view appears to be a widely held one, particularly by parents of small children who report they are convinced that unless supervised every moment from birth to death these children will, at the first opportunity, do all manner of nasty things.

-There are those religious groups who will insist that being sinfully evil is the inherent nature of man and that only a large doses of following rituals and self-punishment to the tune they are playing will suffice to make these people less than totally unacceptable to some religious body and presumably their specific higher power.
+There are those religious groups who will insist that being sinfully evil is the inherent nature of man and that only a large dose of following rituals and self-punishment to the tune they are playing will suffice to make these people less than totally unacceptable to some religious body and presumably their specific higher power.

 You get to choose your worldview.